1giselle/1giselle/README.md

 Hi 👋 My name is Giselle
 ==========================

-Business Intelligence (BI)
+Back-End Development
 -----------------------------

-20 years of business experience in the largest logistics company in Latin America.
+Looking for a change career changing after 20 years of business experience in the largest logistics company in Latin America.
 Lifelong Learning is my key to success.
 I love tech and figure it out how to solve deep problems.
-My main focus are Business Intelligence (BI)
+My main focus are Back-end Development.

 I am also a student at [Alura](https://www.alura.com.br/)